Accounting officer: role and responsibilities

 In summary:

-• They primarily play a leadership role
+• It's a leadership role

 Responsibilities